 The house was built at the same time as the Berri Meregalli palace and the second Berri-Meregalli house on Via Mozart (both below) but was built in a more classical style, with Modernist elements.
 The ground floor is decorated with rustic ashlar, while the upper floor is made with stone blocks of different size.
 The balconies are corbels decorated with the heads of mythological animals while the windows have triangular tympanums with masks inside.

-The ground floor is decorated with a rusticated with ashlar made of irregular stones of different sizes.
+The ground floor is decorated with a rusticated ashlar made of irregular stones of different sizes.
 In the center of the façade there is the main balcony decorated with mighty shelves and ram’s heads, while the French window is decorated with a broken tympanum with a ram’s head inside.
 The two frescoed figures of a man and a woman either side of the balcony are by Pietro Adamo Rainoldi.

 Romanesque elements can be seen in the exposed bricks, arches and loggias.
 Also Gothic and Renaissance features mixed with Stile Liberty style with sculpted cherubs, frescoes and wrought iron by Alessandro Mazzucotelli.
 The kind concierge let me in to see the entrance hall to see the mosaics by Angiolo D’Andrea and the ceilings by Adamo Rimoldi and another famous sculpture by Adolfo ‘The Ear’ Wildt called The Victory of 1919.